cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

    * - Description
-     - Change the TTL property of the Stream named *mystream* to 1 day, and the format to csv (comma separated values) with a three field schema that uses a space delimiter instead of a comma delimiter.
+     - Change the TTL property of the Stream named *mystream* to 1 day, and the format to CSV (comma separated values) with a three field schema that uses a space delimiter instead of a comma delimiter.